Morpheus636/linux-636/README.md

 implied or otherwise (see the license and copyright notice for more).

 # Usage
-The following is the primary way to use this setup tool.
-Other scritps can be run manually, so see the documentation below for more specific info.

 1. Install Ubuntu 20.04 Desktop.
 Minimal edition should work fine.
 2. Download this repository to somewhere in your user directory. `~/Documents` works well.
 3. `cd` into the directory